Apollo 15 postal covers incident

 Worden had agreed to carry 144 additional covers, largely for an acquaintance, F. Herrick Herrick; these had been approved for travel to space.
-Apollo 15 carried a total of approximately 641 covers.
+Apollo 15 carried a total of about 641 covers.
 In late 1971, when NASA learned that the Herrick covers were being sold, the astronauts' supervisor, Deke Slayton, warned Worden to avoid further commercialization of what he had been allowed to take into space.
 After Slayton heard of the Sieger arrangement, he removed the three as backup crew members for Apollo 17, though the astronauts had by then returned compensation from Sieger.
 The Sieger matter became generally known in the newspapers in June 1972.
-There was widespread coverage; some commentators argued that astronauts should not be allowed to reap personal profits from NASA missions.
+There was widespread coverage, with the astronauts portrayed negatively for their actions.